y-shashank/expose_sidekiq_retry_count/README.md

 ```

-## Usage

-Inside `ApplicationWorker` add define the following accssor and method so its available to all sidekiq jobs
+STEP 3: Inside `ApplicationWorker` add define the following accssor and method so its available to all sidekiq jobs

 ```
 class ApplicationWorker